looker-open-source/actions/src/actions/digitalocean/README.md

 3. Copy Token and Space Access key

-4. Enable Digital Ocean Storage in your looker Administration page for integrations (/admin/actions).
+4. Enable Digital Ocean Storage in your looker Administration page for actions (/admin/actions).